Skip to main content

 What are the symptoms?

-Initial symptoms of hMPXV often include fever, headache and muscle aches.
+Initial symptoms of Mpox often include fever, headache, and muscle aches.
 These symptoms are followed in one to three days by a rash, often on the face, spreading to the limbs.
 The rash starts with flat patches that then form large, firm bumps, which then fill with fluid or pus.
 These then scab and fall off, usually over two to four weeks.
 Symptoms usually start within seven to 14 days after exposure, with a range of five to 21 days.

-Are there vaccines for hMPXV?
+Are there vaccines for Mpox?

-Vaccines would be used to protect people who have known exposure to someone ill with hMPXV infection.
+Vaccines would be used to protect people who have known exposure to someone ill with Mpox infection.
 It works to prevent or decrease disease even after someone was exposed.
 Members of the public who haven't been exposed don't need this vaccine.

-Resources
+Additional Resources

 The following resources will help you stay up to date.